New and Improved EXTREME FAT BURN Version!

 Remember that using coconut oil lowers the melting point though, so this coconut oil-only version starts getting soft at about 70° and turns into a puddle at 77°.
 This is why a refrigerator is needed for storage and some type of cooler for transport and serving.
-It’s worth it though, because the increase in fat burning ability using coconut oil is quite significant over using cacao butter.
+It’s worth it though, because the fat burning potential due to the coconut oil is quite significant.

 - 5 oz.
 (3/4 cup) organic coconut oil

 - 1 tablespoon erythritol Note: for a smother texture in your chocolate, grind this in a coffee grinder or Magic Bullet until it is a fine powder (like confectioner’s sugar)

 - 3 scoops sugar free protein powder (whey powder option 1 or option 2 for a milk chocolate flavor or vegan powder for a dark chocolate flavor) Note: the “scoop” refers to the scoop that comes in your protein container.
 This varies in size from 18 grams to 23 grams, but 3 scoops with any of those sizes will work fine.

 - 2 tablespoons unsweetened cacao powder

 For a mint-chocolate taste, add 1-2 teaspoons mint extract.

 For a “Reese’s” like taste, add 4 tablespoons unsweetened peanut flour (and leave the mint out).
 Or sprinkle in a bunch of real peanuts!